AbhishekKumar-0311/AbhishekKumar-0311/README.md

 -->

 - 🌱 I’m currently pursuing Post-Graduation in Machine Learning and Artificial Intelligence.
-- 👯 I’m looking to collaborate on Kaggle competitions.
+- 👯 I’m looking to collaborate on Analytics, NLP, Data Science and Kaggle competitions.
 - 🤔 I’m looking for help to start with hands-on project in Machine Learning.
+- 👨 Know more about me at [Sourcerer](https://sourcerer.io/abhishekkumar-0311).

 ## &#128218; Ongoing Projects